 Along with delivering great sound and just being all-round solid sports headphones, Jabra also adds in automatic rep counting and a great companion app that also offers guided workouts including dedicated HIIT workouts.

 There's a good bunch of eartips and earhooks to keep them in place when things get intense and while you will still need your smartphone nearby, it should make a nice setup for some at home training.

 Wahoo Tickr X

-Like the MyZone setup, the Tickr X is essentially a heart rate monitor chest strap, but it has a few more tricks up its sleeve to make it a worthy gym partner.
+Like the MyZone setup mentioned earlier, the Tickr X is essentially a heart rate monitor chest strap, but it has a few more tricks up its sleeve to make it a worthy gym partner.

 The Bluetooth and ANT+ supporting device records heart rate, tracks calories and count reps.
-So when paired with Wahoo's fitness apps or third party fitness apps can makes a great HIIT partner at home or in the gym.
+So when paired with Wahoo's fitness apps or third party fitness apps, it can make a great HIIT partner at home or in the gym.

 It will also store up to 16 hour of workouts, which is ideal if you don't get around to syncing data to your phone straight after your session.